MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   engine's `The tgeompoint cannot have Z dimension`, exactly as a 3-D `tgeompoint` does.
-- **`spatialrels` SQL** (the ever/always wrapper *file*) is generated for the **cast-delegated families** (h3 262, quadbin 362, npoint 320, tpcpoint 443) via
+- **`spatialrels` SQL** (the ever/always wrapper *file*) is generated for the **cast-delegated families** (h3 262, quadbin 362, npoint 320, tpcpoint 443,
-  the `subtypes:` `spatialrels` behaviour — a cell-boundary→`tgeometry` cast for h3/quadbin, a `tnpoint::tgeompoint` / `tpcpoint::tgeompoint` cast for the two
+  tpcpatch 449) via the `subtypes:` `spatialrels` behaviour — a cell-boundary→`tgeometry` cast for h3/quadbin, a `tnpoint::tgeompoint` /
-  point families. cbuffer 212, pose 112 and rgeo 170 stay hand — even though their underlying **C** ever/always kernel dispatch is generated (next bullet).
+  `tpcpoint::tgeompoint` cast for the two point families, a `tpcpatch::tgeometry` cast for the patch. ⛔ `native_ever_intersects` is the additive flag a family sets when its type file already declares `eIntersects(<temp>, geometry)` over a kernel that reads the value directly — `tpcpatch` walks the points of each instant and short-circuits — so the emitted file covers 35 of the 36 cells and leaves that one where it is. cbuffer 212, pose 112 and rgeo 170 stay hand — even though their underlying **C** ever/always kernel dispatch is generated (next bullet).
   ⛔ A family whose VALUES are positions carries `point_target: true`, the additive